About the Application Process

 - TWU has rolling admissions with no application deadline.
 However, applying to specific programs have varying deadlines.
 Check the undergraduate catalog for information on your program.

-- Deadlines to apply for financial aid: March 15 for fall; Sept.
+- Priority deadlines to apply for financial aid: Jan.
+15 for fall and summer; Sept.
 1 for spring

-- Create a Pioneer Portal account before applying to TWU to apply for scholarships prior to acceptance
+- Create a Pioneer Portal account after applying to TWU to apply for scholarships before acceptance

 - Average application processing time is 2-3 weeks - once all documents are received